 The HBP will honour the best ideas and measures that focus on improving equal opportunities in various settings; we strive to implement these best practices in the HBP.

-2) Best Scientific Research Project that integrates diversity (sex, gender, further intersectional variables like age, specific diseases etc.)
+2) Best Scientific Concepts that integrate diversity (concepts or existing projects or papers considering sex, gender, further intersectional variables like age, specific diseases etc.)

-The HBP will honour research projects for integrating sex, gender and further diversity dimensions in their research design (see also H2020 Guidelines).
+The HBP will honour research concepts for integrating sex, gender and further diversity dimensions in their research design (see also H2020 Guidelines).

 Agreement and Disclaimer

 By submitting a proposal, all applicants agree that:

 - Any incomplete proposal will not be considered;